Cantata-Communication-Solutions/Haptique_IR-RF_hub/User_guide.md

 3. Try re-learning the command
 4. Ensure there's a clear line of sight between Hub and device
 5. Check if the device you're controlling is powered on

+### Problem: Can't Create Automations from GUI After Setup

+**Cause**: If you put automations directly in `configuration.yaml` instead of `automations.yaml`, Home Assistant disables the GUI editor.

+**Solution:**
+1. Make sure your `configuration.yaml` has: `automation: !include automations.yaml`
+2. Move the two learning automations from `configuration.yaml` to `automations.yaml`
+3. Keep only `input_text` and `input_boolean` in `configuration.yaml`
+4. Restart Home Assistant
+5. GUI automation editor should now work

+See the detailed fix guide included in the documentation files.

 ### Problem: Configuration Errors After Adding YAML